codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 ## Overview

 The following guide walks step by step through loading contacts from the phone using Content Providers.
 See [the full sample here](https://github.com/thecodepath/contacts-loader-example) for the source code.

+Note that this is loading the content synchronously which should be avoided and parses the contacts with their numbers and emails into an `ArrayList`.
+For an example of how to load contacts asynchronously and using a `CursorAdapter`, jump down to the [[the CursorAdapter section|#using-cursorloader-and-simplecursoradapter]] farther down instead.

 ### Permissions